shahzaib-khan0912/Sonic-Classic-Heroes/ScreenShots/README.md

-Some screen shots from the games showing different enemies, levels and switch able characters
+Some screen shots from the game showing different enemies, levels and switch able characters